RiskQuantDotCom/RiskQuantWebsite/content/_index.md

     backgroundColorCustom: ''
   headings:
     heading: "Are you ready for the hardest cyber security questions?"
-    text: "To be truly prepared, ....."
+    text: "To be truly prepared,..."
     headingColorCustom: ''
     subHeadingColorCustom: ''
     textColorCustom: '#405965'